 They think face-to-face marketing has to be revamped with fresh new experiences to enhance customer experience.
 They believe that the primary step to that is to “roll your sleeves up and get into the field”.
 While in-person strategies are the cornerstone of a direct selling model, online and digital technologies have stood up complementing the ancestral model quite perfectly.

-The old and outdated catalogs, posters, and print ads have revamped their looks through a digital transformation.
+The old and outdated catalogs, posters, and print ads have revamped their looks through digital transformation methods.
 Millennials consider catalogs an old and outdated way of showcasing products.
 It’s high time companies outgrow this trend.
 The bold looks, stunning colors, and smoothly sliding pages have always been a treat to the eyes.
 When the same experience can be delivered online without literally printing it out on paper, that’s a bit to the environment, right?

 Confining to selling seasons is not the millennial way.
 They say it takes agility out of your way and binds you by time and thoughts whereas in direct selling time and thoughts should flow, full and free.